SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 #### 4.2.7.2 Generate

-Generate a new credential in CredHub, or overwrite an existing credential with a new generated value.
-CredHub is able to generate values for the following types: `CertificateCredential`, `PasswordCredential`, `RsaCredential`, `SshCredential`, `UserCredential`. `CredHubClient.GenerateAsync<T>()` expects a request object that descends from `CredHubGenerateRequest`.
-There is a `[Type]GenerateRequest` class for each supported credential type (e.g. `CertificateGenerationRequest`, `PasswordGenerationRequest`, `RsaGenerationRequest` etc).
-Most of the GenerateRequest family of classes include a `[Type]GenerationParameters` parameter for specifying criteria for generating the credential.
+You can generate a new credential or overwrite an existing credential with a new generated value.
+CredHub is able to generate values for the following types: `CertificateCredential`, `PasswordCredential`, `RsaCredential`, `SshCredential`, and `UserCredential`. `CredHubClient.GenerateAsync<T>()` expects a request object that descends from `CredHubGenerateRequest`.
+There is a `[Type]GenerateRequest` class for each supported credential type (`CertificateGenerationRequest`, `PasswordGenerationRequest`, `RsaGenerationRequest`, and so on).
+Most of the `GenerateRequest` family of classes include a `[Type]GenerationParameters` parameter for specifying criteria for generating the credential.
+The following example shows how to generate a credential:

 ```csharp
 var genParameters = new PasswordGenerationParameters { Length = 20 };